AndyMc3000/maxfit-codeinstitute-ms1project-static-gym-website/README.md

 # MaxFit.com - Gym & Fitness Club :weight_lifting: #
 ## Milestone Project 1 - User Centric Frontend Development ##
-### Developer: Andrew McDonald ###
+#### Developer: Andrew McDonald - Contact me on GitHub :octocat: - https://github.com/AndyMc3000 ####
 <br>

 ## 1. Introduction ##
 MaxFit is a Gym and Fitness Club based on the beautiful shores of Lough Leane, Killarney.
 MaxFit is run by a passionate and inclusive group of fitness experts and professionals, and boasts state-of-the-art equipment and facilities.
-At MaxFit, their goal is to maximise the potential within their members. ####
+At MaxFit, their goal is to maximise the potential within their members.

 ## 2. User Experience Design (UX) ##